santipensotti/rocAlution/docs/reference/rocALUTION-api-basics.rst

 When working on a small problem, OpenMP host backend might be slightly slower than using no OpenMP.
 This is mainly attributed to the small amount of work, which every thread should perform and the large overhead of forking/joining threads.
 This can be avoided by the OpenMP threshold size parameter in rocALUTION.
-The default threshold is set to 10.000, which means that all metrices under (and equal to) this size use only one thread (irrespective of the number of OpenMP threads set in the system).
+The default threshold is set to 10.000, which means that all matrices under (and equal to) this size use only one thread (irrespective of the number of OpenMP threads set in the system).
 To modify the threshold, use :cpp:func:`set_omp_threshold_rocalution <rocalution::set_omp_threshold_rocalution>`.

 Accelerator selection